dev-bittu/qrkeeper/README.md

-# QRKeeper
+# qrkeeper
-QRKeeper is a Django project that allows users to easily generate and manage QR codes for their company's website.
+qrkeeper is a Django project that allows users to easily generate and manage QR codes for their company's website.
-With QRKeeper, users can input their website's URL and generate a unique QR code that can be used for marketing and promotional purposes.
+With qrkeeper, users can input their website's URL and generate a unique QR code that can be used for marketing and promotional purposes.

-One of the key features of QRKeeper is its ability to allow users to edit the website URL without having to change the associated QR code.
+One of the key features of qrkeeper is its ability to allow users to edit the website URL without having to change the associated QR code.
-This means that if a company changes their website URL, they can simply update it in QRKeeper and their existing QR codes will continue to work seamlessly.
+This means that if a company changes their website URL, they can simply update it in qrkeeper and their existing QR codes will continue to work seamlessly.

-To use QRKeeper, simply create an account and input your company's website URL.
+To use qrkeeper, simply create an account and input your company's website URL.
 From there, you can generate a QR code and download it for use in your marketing materials.
 You can also manage your existing QR codes and update the associated website URLs as needed.

-QRKeeper is a powerful tool for any business looking to make the most of their online presence.
+qrkeeper is a powerful tool for any business looking to make the most of their online presence.
 With its easy-to-use interface and powerful features, it's the perfect solution for generating and managing QR codes for your website.

 ## Key Features